EMarnus/Warhammer40kQuiz/README.md

 ### Features Left to Implement

 - More question sets, based on faction and expand question selection.
-- Multipe hero images based on the question.
+- •	Multiple hero images based on the question.
-- A weighted scoring systme.
+- A weighted scoring system.
 - A hint system.
-- Redesign, not enought Gothic horror.
+- Redesign, not enough Gothic horror.
 - New question validation for json files.

 ## Testing

 Ongoing testing on Chrome as features were added.
 Additional Testing was done desktop Edge, Firefox & Mobile Chrome.
-Manula testing was done for edge cases, that is how infinite score, no checkbox selected and reset game bugs were found.
+Manual testing was done for edge cases, that is how infinite score, no checkbox selected and reset game bugs were found.

 [Incognito Lighthouse](./assets/images/Incognito%20Lighthouse.PNG)